Karl Bebendorf

-Karl Bebendorf (born 7 May 1996) is a German track and field athlete.
-He won a bronze medal at the 2024 European Athletics Championships held in Rome, Italy.
-In 2019, he competed in the men's 3000 metres steeplechase event at the World Athletics Championships held in Doha, Qatar.
-He did not qualify to compete in the final.
+Karl Bebendorf (born 7 May 1996) is a German track and field athlete competing for the Dresdner SC 1898 under coach Dietmar Jarosch.

+Career

-In 2019, he finished in 7th place in the men's 1500 metres at the 2019 European Athletics Indoor Championships held in Glasgow, United Kingdom.
-In the same year, he won the gold medal in the men's 3000 metres steeplechase at the 2019 German Athletics Championships held in Berlin, Germany.
+In 2019, Bebendorf competed in the men's 3000 metres steeplechase event at the World Athletics Championships held in Doha, Qatar.
+However, he did not qualify to compete in the final.
+In the same year, he finished in 7th place in the men's 1500 metres at the 2019 European Athletics Indoor Championships held in Glasgow, United Kingdom..

-In 2021, he competed in the men's 1500 metres event at the 2021 European Athletics Indoor Championships held in Toruń, Poland.
-He also competed in the men's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan.
+In 2021, he competed in the men's 1500 metres event at the 2021 European Athletics Indoor Championships held in Toruń, Poland, where he was eliminated in the heats.
+Furthermore, Bebendorf competed in the men's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan the same year placing 34th.

+In 2022, he placed 4th at the European Athletics Championships in Munich in the 3000m steeplechase.

+In 2023, he competed at the 2023 World Athletics Championships in Budapest placing 20th overall with a performance of 8:22.23min.

+In 2024, Bebendorf won a bronze medal at the 2024 European Athletics Championships held in Rome, Italy.
+In addition, he participated at the 2024 Olympic Games in Paris not reaching the final and placing 19th in the 3000m steeplechase.

+The following year, 2025, he placed 7th with the German team at the Team European Championship; however, he won his event (3000m steeplechase) with a Championship record.

+In 2026, he won another bronze medal at the 2026 European Athletics Championships in Birmingham following the improvement of his personal best to 8:05.55min. in June in France.

+On a national level, he secured multiple German Championship titles, among those the 300m steeplechase title between 2019 and 2023, and 2025/2026.